Looking after your pet’s teeth is just one of the several health issues you need to stay on top of.

 Read on to find out how to keep your pet’s teeth healthy and how pet insurance can help.

-Why might my pet need dental cover?
+Why does my pet need dental cover?

-Dogs love to chew, and the things they put in their mouths aren’t always good for their gnashers.
+For example, dogs love to chew, and the things they put in their mouths aren’t always good for their gnashers.
 It’s not uncommon for pooches to end up with bloody mouths and chipped teeth from biting stones and similarly hard, sharp objects.

-Does your pet insurance policy include dental cover?
+Does my pet insurance include dental cover?